Prairie View A&M University: Marching Storm

 Prairie View A&M's marching band is officially known as the Marching Storm and has close to 300 active members.
 Some of the band accomplishments include performing at the Super Bowl XLV halftime show, the Macy's Thanksgiving Day Parade, a U.S. presidential inauguration, the Tournament of Roses Parade, the Honda Battle of the Bands, the Houston Rodeo, the grand opening of the NRG Stadium, and at a 2004 Dallas Cowboys game with Destiny's Child.
 The band made an appearance on MTV in 2011.
 In 2022, the band starred in a TV docuseries entitled "March" on The CW Network.
 From 1984 to 2009 the marching band was directed by George Edwards.

 Black Foxes

-The Black Foxes are the 15–25 member danceline that accompanies the band.
+The Black Foxes are the 15–25 member women's danceline that accompanies the band.

 Twirling Thunder

-The Twirling Thunder are the 20-25 member color guard that performs with the band.
+The Twirling Thunder are the 20-25 member women's color guard that performs with the band.

 Prairie View Trail Ride Association

 Every year since 1957, the Prairie View Trail Ride Association have done a trail ride from Hempstead, Texas, to Houston to attend the Houston Livestock Show and Rodeo.
 This ride contributes to keep alive the history and the continued existence of Black cowboys and cowgirls in Texas.